rrodrigojrr/ADW/README.md

 **Radial Distance Weighting (RDW)** is the first modifield version of Sherpard's algorithm where the estimative of weights consider the radius between the interpolation location x and the sample points xi.

 **Angular Distance Weighting (ADW)** is the second modifield version of Sherpard's algorithm (Hofstra & New, 2009).
 The weights are estimed in function of the distance and angle between the sample stations.
+A parameter of this method is Correlation Distance Decay (CDD) that can change for each grid point. **P.S: Actualy this method is constant forr all points in package ADW.
+This generate results very similiar to IDW classical.
+But is in development the automatition of calculation the CDD point by point.
+Using correlation of neighborhood stations this method produce fields more coherents with reality.**

 ### Export a netcdf output (With or without spatial mask)